FREE SHIPPING on orders of $85 or more

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Blackerby has been recorded under many different variations, including Blackerby, Blackabey, Blackerbie, Blackerbee and others.

 This web page shows only a small excerpt of our Blackerby research.
-Another 177 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Blackerby History in all our PDF Extended History products.
+Another 177 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Blackerby History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Blackerby Notables in all our PDF Extended History products.
+More information is included under the topic Early Blackerby Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Blackerby or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..